Bilevel methods for image reconstruction

+where $\sigma_1(\cdot)$ is a function that returns the first singular value of its matrix argument.
+This property follows from Young's inequality and is related to bounded-input bounded-output stability of linear and time invariant systems \citep{unser:05:gss}.

-As with the upper-level conditions, \eqref{eq: bilevel for analysis filters} meets most of the conditions if we impose additional constraints on the maximum norm of variables.
-In addition to bounding the elements in \vx, as we did to ensure \ref{BA assumption upper-level 2}, imposing bounds on $\norm{\hk}$ and $\abs{\beta_k}$ is sufficient to meet all the lower-level conditions \ref{BA assumption lower-level 1}-\ref{BA assumption lower-level end}.
+As with the upper-level assumptions considered above, \eqref{eq: bilevel for analysis filters} meets the lower-level assumptions \ref{BA assumption lower-level 1}-\ref{BA assumption lower-level end} if we impose additional constraints on the maximum norm of variables.
+In addition to bounding the elements in \vx, as we did to ensure \ref{BA assumption upper-level 2}, imposing bounds on $\norm{\hk}$ and $\abs{\beta_k}$ is sufficient to meet all the lower-level assumptions.
 We now examine each condition individually.

 Recall from \eqref{eq: bilevel for analysis filters} that the example lower-level cost function is

 where \sparsefcn is a corner-rounded 1-norm \eqref{eq: corner rounded 1-norm}.

 As described in \sref{sec: minimizer approach}, the minimizer approach requires \ofcn to be twice differentiable.
 Thus, \ofcn satisfies \ref{BA assumption lower-level 1}.
 This condition limits the choices of \sparsefcn to twice differentiable functions.